HubSpot/dropwizard-guice/README.md

 # Dropwizard-Guice

 A simple DropWizard extension for integrating Guice via a bundle.
 It optionally uses classpath scanning courtesy of the Reflections project to discover resources and more to install into the dropwizard environment upon service start.

+### NOTE:

+This library has been largely replaced by [dropwizard-guicier](https://github.com/HubSpot/dropwizard-guicier), so we don't recommend using it for new development.

 ## Usage
 ```xml